Azrova/AzrovasEconomy/README.md

 # Azrova's Economy

-A robust and feature-rich economy plugin for PaperMC servers, designed to provide essential economic functionalities with support for Vault and optional PlaceholderAPI integration.
+A robust and feature-rich economy plugin for PaperMC/Bukkit servers, designed to provide essential economic functionalities with support for Vault and optional PlaceholderAPI integration.

 ---